Soldierchris/ChallengerPomodoro/README.md

 $ npm install --save-dev postcss@8.4.16

-Posteriormente ejecutamos desde el CLI:
+Later we execute from the CLI:
 npx tailwindcss init -p
-Al ejecutarse la sentencia anterior se crean dos archivos:
+When the previous statement is executed, two files are created:

 Created Tailwind CSS config file: tailwind.config.js
 Created PostCSS config file: postcss.config.js

-Inicialmente se muestra sin rutas que usaría Tailwindcss
+Initially shown without routes that Tailwindcss would use
 <div align="center">

 ![alt text](src/assets/image-2.png)
 </div>

-Asignamos las rutas de los archivos que usarán tailwindcss:
+We assign the paths of the files they will use tailwindcss:
 content: ["./index.html", "./src/**/*.{js,ts,jsx,tsx}"],

-Finalmente quedaría de estar forma:
+Finally it would look like this:

 <div align="center">

 ![alt text](src/assets/image-3.png)
 </div>

-El archivo main.jsx apunta a index.css, indicamos que index.css usará tailwinddcss colocando las siguientes rutas:
+The main.jsx file points to index.css, we indicate that index.css will use tailwinddcss by placing the following paths:

 @tailwind base;
 @tailwind components;